 If you have been employed in an out-of-state position that would receive service credit under the Fund, you may purchase the service you earned in that position.
 The purchase will be at full actuarial cost.

 Base salary is defined by state law as the salary of a first-class police officer or firefighter plus all longevity increases.
 You will only receive longevity increases if your employer offers them.
 Base salary is certified to the Fund by each department.
 All benefits paid by the Fund are calculated according to the base salary.
 When you retire, your benefits are determined by the base salary for your department in the year your service ends.
-This first-class salary varies by employer.
-It is certified yearly to the Fund.
+This first-class salary varies by employer and it is certified yearly to the Fund.

 Section Two: Contributions